mhoban/rainbow_bridge/README.md

 sample_CL2
 ```

+> ![NOTE]
-**NOTE: Make sure the filenames in your sample map match the complete filenames (base names) as they exist on-disk (e.g., if they are gzipped, be sure to include the '.gz' extension in your sample map).
-This differs from previous versions of the pipeline in which the .gz extension needed to be stripped.**
+> Make sure the filenames in your sample map match the complete filenames (base names) as they exist on-disk (e.g., if they are gzipped, be sure to include the '.gz' extension in your sample map).
+This differs from previous versions of the pipeline in which the .gz extension needed to be stripped.

 ## Other options